perigrin/YAPC-NA-2011/asheville_businesses/README.md

 or maybe [these](http://skitch.com/trg404/d7tpy/shirt.psd-25-onionworld-cmyk-8) (fewer colors)
 * ~40 of [these](http://skitch.com/trg404/d7xe3/yapc2011staffshirt.ai-100-cmyk-preview)

-I've got an email out to joshua(dot)mcadams(at)gmail(dot)com asking for the quantities of sizes we ended up with for YAPC::NA::2010 as a guideline for getting quotes. --jhannah 20101027

 __Blue Ridge Printing__ - NO, they're a large-format print shop (books, etc)

 __Image 420__ - screen printing (t-shirts, the lanyards themselves)